veebch/waffle/README.md

 # Waffle

-A collection of things that make up the waffle video
+A collection of things that make up the waffle recipe video